-Deep Seas Conservation Coalition
+Deep Sea Conservation Coalition

-Since 2004, the Deep Sea Conservation Coalition has advocated for greater protection of the deep sea – the largest ecosystem on the planet.
+Since 2004, the Deep Sea Conservation Coalition (DSCC) has advocated for greater protection of the deep sea – the largest ecosystem on the planet.
 Representing more than 70 organisations, the DSCC is a strong voice for deep-sea conservation, and it focuses on protecting vulnerable areas of the deep sea from bottom trawling and deep-sea mining – both of which are extremely destructive and poorly regulated activities.

 The DSCC are continuing to advocate for stronger and better-implemented regulations around deep-sea fishing, and for the use of extreme caution in the progression of deep-sea mining.